tarantool/cartridge-cli/README.rst

   The ``instances.yml`` file contains parameters for starting Cartridge application instances and is placed in the application root directory.
-  These parameters are then passed to the `cartridge.cfg <https://www.tarantool.io/en/doc/latest/book/cartridge/cartridge_api/modules/cartridge/#cfg-opts-box-opts>`_ function.
+  These parameters are parsed on the `cartridge.cfg() <https://www.tarantool.io/en/doc/latest/book/cartridge/cartridge_api/modules/cartridge/#cfg-opts-box-opts>`_ call.

   Example of the ``instances.yml`` file: